A. Timothy Mitra, BFA ACTC

 Jaime Lopez Jr

 Jaime is an experienced software developer and team lead with a focus on iOS development.
 He led the iOS development team at OfferUp where he helped make the buying and selling experience simpler, faster, and safer.
-Jaime also worked on the StoreMode™ technologies at Point Inside.
-He often enjoys a nice cup of coffee and conversation on various topics.
+Jaime is currently an iOS developer at Simple, where he helps make personal banking delightful.
+He also worked on the StoreMode™ technologies at Point Inside.
+Jaime often enjoys a nice cup of coffee and conversation on various topics.

 Mark E. Rubin, PhD